mepowerleo10/DocoLoco/README.md

 If you would like to contribute to DocoLoco, please follow our [Contribution Guidelines](CONTRIBUTING.md).

+## Thanks To
+[RTFM by @hugopol](https://github.com/hugopl/rtfm) for the inspiration and serving as the basis for understanding the structure of a GTK application.

 ## License

 DocoLoco is licensed under the [MIT License](LICENSE).